 Regardless of the origin of the tumor, testing the tumor gives information about what may be driving the cancer and therefore what type of treatment you may want to consider at this stage.
-Targeted therapies are a type of treatment that can act on specific mutations within the cancer cells.
-One class of targeted therapies that can be considered based on tumor testing is PARP inhibitors, a group of pharmacological inhibitors of the enzyme poly ADP ribose polymerase.
+Targeted therapies are specific mutations within the cancer cells.
+One class of targeted therapies that can be considered based on group of pharmacological inhibitors of the enzyme poly ADP ribose polymerase.
 Other biomarkers, such as microsatellite instability and tumor mutational burden, can predict harness the body's own immune system to attack cancer cells.

 Tumor testing can also reveal mutations and biomarkers that could point you toward a clinical trial, which is another option to receive treatment while participating in the development of new therapies.
-Whether tumor testing identifies options for FDA-approved targeted therapies for ovarian cancer, other approved therapies, or clinical trials, testing the tumor is a way for you to benefit from precision medicine by finding the treatment options best matched to your specific cancer.
+Whether tumor testing identifies options for FDAapproved targeted therapies for ovarian cancer, other approved therapies, or clinical trials, testing the tumor is a way for you to benefit from precision medicine by finding the treatment options best matched to your specific cancer.